8enSmith/WordWelter/README.md

 To disable this extension either un-check "Enabled" in "Tools -> Extensions" or remove the extension from chrome by clicking on the bin icon.

+Note that the word scrambling functionality is initially disabled.
+To enable it, click the Word Welter browser button.
+This button toggles the word scrambling functionality on and off.

 Testing
 -------